fatcatt316/peckyeah/cool-groups-in-asheville.md

 layout: home
 title: "Cool Groups in Asheville"
 list_title: Recent Posts
-description: "Cool Groups in Asheville for those interested in tech startups, helping the environment, and co-working."
+description: "Cool Groups in Asheville for those interested in tech startups, helping the environment, Asheville government, and co-working in Asheville."
 ---

 <style>